Level 3 Certification Procedure

 - Rocket drifting outside the specified launch range

-- Components coming down not attached to the recovery system.
+- Components coming down are not attached to the recovery system.

-- Any other violation of TRA safety code associated with this particular flight.
+- Any other violation of the TRA safety code associated with this particular flight.

 - Any other legitimate reason the TAP member deems merits non-certification.